The Law of Rhythm

 The Law of Rhythm is the law of cycles.
 It reminds you that everything in life moves in waves.
 Nothing stays high forever.
 Nothing stays low either.
 There’s a time to push and a time to pull back.
 A time to speak and a time to listen.
 A time to grind and a time to reset.

 The wise don’t resist the dip.
 They rest in it.
-Reflect in it.
+Reflect on it.
 Recalibrate.
 Because they know the next wave is coming—and when it does, they’re ready to ride it.

 This doesn’t mean becoming passive.
 It means becoming intelligent.
 Knowing when to act and when to pause.
 When to push and when to breathe.
 Rhythm doesn’t weaken your power—it refines it.